qwazr/commons-cli-annotations/README.md

 }
 ```

-The parse method of Parser<> is used to parse the command line arguments.
+The parse method of Parser<T> is used to parse the command line arguments.

 It returns a new "AntExample" instance and fill the properties with the detected arguments.